justinsowhat/nlp4j-python-wrapper/README.md

 having a python wrapper makes my life slight easier.

-Also, a nice thing about NLP4J is that their POS tagger is trained on some clinical notes/texts, so if you are working on clinical NLP, it's a nice alternative to cTakes.
+Also, a nice thing about NLP4J is that their POS tagger is trained on some clinical notes/texts, so if you are working on clinical NLP, it's a nice alternative to cTAKES.
 For more details on their models, [this page](https://emorynlp.github.io/nlp4j/supplements/english.html).

 Dependencies